Espoma Organic

 While there are beginner orchids, there are plenty of interesting varieties for an intermediate plant parent to try.
 Dendrobiums, Cattleyas, and Miltonias tend to be a bit more care intensive.
 To troubleshoot why your orchid isn’t blooming, it can often be a lack of light.
 Orchids also need to be repotted at least every two years to ensure adequate air for their roots.
 Try Espoma’s Organic Orchid Mix potting soil to help with drainage and aeration.
 Apply Espoma Organic Orchid! liquid plant food to make sure your plant has the essential nutrients needed for successful growth.

-For an in-depth look into blooming houseplants, make sure to read Lisa’s new book Bloom: The Secrets of Growing Flowering Houseplants Year-Round
+For an in-depth look into blooming houseplants, make sure to read Lisa’s new book Bloom: The Secrets of Growing Flowering Houseplants Year-Round.

 About Bloom & Grow Radio Podcast